hashimati/Service-Requests-Offers-Microservices/README.md

     constraint id_num unique (id)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```
-The CREATE TABLE statement can be run manually in the database or we can use frameworks like Flyway or Liquibase to execute it when we launch the service.
+You can run the "CREATE TABLE" statement in the database or you can use frameworks like Flyway or Liquibase to execute it when you launch the service.
 This process is called database migration.
-The migration process could include schema creation and data migration.
-One advantage of using Liquibase or Flyway frameworks is to keep tracks of our schemas versions and to log the changes in well organized and structured table that data migration fromeworks provide.
-In this application, we will use Liquibase to create the Users table once the UsersService is run.
-Liquibase will look into the definitions files and it will execute the defined DDL and SQL statements before exposing the services.
+The migration process includes schema creation and data migration.
+One advantage of using Liquibase or Flyway frameworks is to track the schemas versions and log the changes in a well organized and structured table.
+In this application, you will use Liquibase to create the Users table once you run the UsersService.
+Liquibase looks into the definitions files and executes the defined DDL and SQL statements.
 Liquibase uses XML files to manipulate database migration.
-In this application, we will do only table creation in three steps.
-The first step is to define create users schema in XML file.
-The file name should be in the following format virsion-filename.xml.
-So, the file name should be 01-create-users-schema.xml where "01" prefix indicates to the version of Users Table.
+In this application, you create the user table only in three steps.
+In the first step, you define create users' schema in an XML file.
+You should name the file in the following format version-filename.xml.
+So, make the file name "01-create-users-schema.xml" where the "01" prefix indicates the version of the Users Table.
 Whenever you update the schema save the changes in a new file and increment the version prefix.

 ```
 src\main\resources\db\changelog\01-create-users-schema.xml
 ```